JackieTrinh/GameProject/README.md

 ## Programs Used

 Gamemaker Language
-* It's for kids and it took a year of effort to get this good at this language so if I used a more complex program this game would be worse
+* It's a simple language I like useing

 ColorZilla
-* to get colors
+* To get colors for the art

-MS paint
-* I made one of the sprites on it

 Discord
-* I used this to download music from Noah who made music for the game and talk with my friend Marcus who helped with the code
+* I used this to download music from Noah who made music for the game and to talk with my friend Marcus who helped with the code

 ## Purpose

-* I want to make a game to inspire others
+* I want to make a games to inspire others

 ## Screenshots